 8.1.2 Extended type rule

-Subclasses makes it possible to organise classes in a hierarchy where common attributes are defined in superclasses and more specialised attributes in subclasses.
+Subclasses makes it possible to organize classes in a hierarchy where common attributes are defined in a superclass and more specialised attributes in subclasses.
 In addition, it is possible to write code that is general for objects being instances of different classes and/or subclasses in a hierarchy.
 For the bank example we may write code that works for all kinds of accounts.
 In order to be able to do this, we extend the type rule described in section .

 Consider the example: